clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 ![example](/static/img/vectors/Vectors_in_Win32.gif)

 ## Some History: Composition in the Windows DWM
 Since Windows Vista, all roads from a Windows application's UI tree to the monitor have gone via the Desktop Window Manager (DWM for short).
-Thankfully we never got the kind of craziness shown in early Longhorn builds like this:
+Thankfully we never got the kind of my window is a flag craziness shown in demos of early Longhorn builds:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/p2rQrd_uocI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 but having a composing window manager or system compositor has [brought many advantages to your desktop](https://en.wikipedia.org/wiki/Compositing_window_manager).
 Remember when you could "paint" the screen with your hung app?
 Those were not fun times.

 # Give me your bitmaps
-What you may not realize is that from the inception of the composed desktop in Vista until as recently as in Windows 8.1, DWM has only supported bitmaps as a primary input type to the compositor.
+What you may not realize is that, from the inception of the composed desktop in Vista until as recently as in Windows 8.1, DWM has only supported bitmaps as a primary input type.

-For example if you were writing an application and needed to display content like a button your application will ultimately needed to produce a bitmap representation of the button using either GDI or DirectX in order for DWM to be able to draw it.
+For example, if you were writing an application and needed to display content like a button your application will ultimately needed to produce a bitmap representation of the button using either GDI or DirectX for DWM to be able to draw it.
 Furthermore, if had a desire to use more exotic content such as text or non-rectangular shapes, these also needed to be rasterized as bitmaps as well.
-Oh and animations? those need a bitmap for every frame at display refresh rate (>= ~60Hz).
+Oh, and animations? those need a bitmap for every frame at display refresh rate (>= ~60Hz).

-In reality, as app developers, we have not needed to know about any of this byzantine complexity because our friendly neighborhood UI frameworks have been doing all the heavy lifting for us.
+As app developers, we have live in blisful ignorance of this byzantine complexity because our friendly neighborhood UI frameworks have been doing all the heavy lifting for us.
 Thankfully.

 # Enter Primitives
 Starting in Windows 10, DWM got a lot smarter with regard to input formats, adding support for a number of non-bitmap based content primitives such as ```SpriteVisual```, ```SolidColorVisual```, ```CompositionLinearGradientBrush``` and others to make framework and more advanced app developers lives simpler by making it easier to express visual concepts directly without the need to rasterize.